iampami/Software-testing/README.md

 ```bash
 pytest --html=report-AutomaticTesting.html
 ```
--The report.html file will be saved in the same directory as the test file.
+- The report.html file will be saved in the same directory as the test file.